-- Written authorization is obtained from the Manager, Local History and Archives (or designate). - The Archivist provides written documentation for the loan. - The borrower ensures adequate care and handling of the material on loan.
+- Authorization is obtained from the Manager, Local History and Archives (or designate). - Documentation is provided for the loan. - The borrower ensures adequate insurance, display, care and handling of the material on loan.
 If at any time Local History and Archives determines that the material on loan is not being cared for adequately, the Manager, Local History and Archives (or designate) may cancel the loan and request the immediate return of the material.